Posted in: Ideas for your websiteLast update: 26/05/20

 All the pictures appeared in a public gallery, where people could pick their favorite, share, and even vote.
 And to complete the campaign, the photo with the most votes won 20 bags of HOTMAX fuel briquettes.

-4. Share tempting coupons with your customers
+4. Share tempting coupons to increase sales this winter

 Let’s look at this example from The Bay Brasserie, on the English coast.
 Winter marketing is often a challenge for bars and restaurants.
 There are fewer tourists around, and locals want to stay warm at home.
 So The Bay Brasserie decided to offer a special deal on their comforting winter menu – especially for locals.